Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures

+\textbf{Jigsaw Puzzle Solving.} Our approach is also similar to some self-supervised representation learning methods that jigsaw puzzle solving, where the pretext task divides the image into large patches and then infers their relative positions by using each patch's inherent geometry information (\eg,~\cite{noroozi2016unsupervised,carlucci2019domain}).
+However, our goal is to \emph{sample} relevant patches based on the target posture.
+Thus, with the target posture as guidance, we use much smaller image patches to remove position information and to disentangle pose and texture.

-\section{Self-Driven Pose Transfer by Permuting Textures (\modelname{})}
+\section{Self-Driven Pose Transfer by Permuting Textures}

 Let $I_s$ be the source image with posture $P_s$.
-Our goal is to synthesize a new view $I_t$ of the same person in $I_s$ and wearing the same clothes in a target posture $P_t$.
-Models requiring paired data use the target pose $P_t$ and the target image $I_t$ for training, but our approach needs only information derived from the source image.
-Specifically, the target pose/image in training is identical to the source pose/image.
-In inference, replacing the target pose with a different one enables pose transfer.
+Our goal is to synthesize a new view $I_t$ of the same person wearing the same clothes in a target posture $P_t$.
+We assume we only have \emph{unpaired} data for training, which enables direct fitting to an in-the-wild target domain as our experiments will show.
+Following~\cite{dundar2021unsupervised,liu2021liquid}, we separate the image $I_s$ into a foreground person $E_s$ and the background $B$.
+The foreground person is generated by our pose transfer network (shown in Fig.\ \ref{fig:model} and discussed Sec.\ \ref{sec:ptn}).
+The background is produced by the background inpainting network in Sec.\ \ref{sec:bin}.
+They are combined to create the final reconstructed image $\hat{I}_s$.
+We will describe our training objectives in Sec.\ \ref{sec:loss}.

-\modelname{} contains a pose transfer network (Sec. \ref{sec:ptn}) that synthesizes a new view of the person in its target pose, and a background inpainting network that infers its full background (Sec. \ref{sec:bin}).
-The generated person and its full background are combined to create the final reconstructed image.